 My research focuses on the literary and intellectual life of London in the eighteenth century, and on the tracing the eighteenth-century flows of commodities, people, and ideas between Britain and the part of the world described in the period as 'the East Indies'.
 I have published articles on Blake’s legislative architecture, the literature of penal transportation, and on the City of London as a space for commerce, mercantile life, and civic government.
 With Markman Ellis and Richard Coulton I have published a study on the cultural history of tea across the long-eighteenth century (The Empire of Tea: How an Asian Leaf Conquered Britain), and maintain a blog related to our ongoing work on this project.
 With Richard Coulton and Chris Reid I have also recently published a collaborative study exploring the theft of books in eighteenth-century London (Stealing Books in Eighteenth-Century London).
 I am currently working on a study of the handbooks issued to excise officers charged with the surveillance of large areas of British manufacture in the period 1700-1820.

-Stealing Books in Eighteenth Century London, collaborative project with Chris Reid and Richard Coulton (Palgrave Macmillan, 2016)
+- Stealing Books in Eighteenth Century London, with Chris Reid and Richard Coulton (Palgrave Macmillan, 2016)

 I would welcome enquiries from potential doctoral students interested in any of the areas of my research.